raspberrypilearning/club-mentoring/en/quiz1/question_3.md

   --- feedback ---
-Avoid giving a Ninja your own ideas.
+Avoid giving a creator your own ideas.
 It might not be something they are interested in or relevant to their experiences.
 Encourage them to think for themselves using prompting questions.

   --- /feedback ---